kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/signing-and-tamper.md

   -p '[{"op":"add","path":"/spec/containers/0/execs/-","value":{"path":"/bin/sh","args":["/bin/sh"]}}]'
 ```

-The `spec` changed, so it no longer matches the signature.
-On the next cache-load re-verification,
+The `spec` changed, so it no longer matches the signature (`Test_30`).

-node-agent detects the mismatch (`Test_30`).
+!!! note "When R1016 fires"
+    node-agent verifies a profile's signature on **cache-load** and caches the result, so the tamper
+    is caught on the next re-verification — a profile re-sync or a fresh load — not the instant you
+    edit.
+To see it immediately, force a reload: `kubectl -n kubescape rollout restart ds/node-agent`.

 ## 3. The detection — R1016